QuaziSamiha/lingua-joy-client/README.md

 8. (optional) Updated button Action: An instructor can update a Class information.
 You can show the form either in a modal or in another route.
 The update button will be disabled if the status is approved.

 9. Manage Students: On the Manage Classes, there will be a button called show students.
 Clicking on that link will take an admin to a route where the admin will see students for a particular class.
 An admin will be able to kick out a student from a class.

-pushpin: What to submit
-- Your client-side code GitHub repository
-- Your server-side code GitHub repository
-- Your live website link
-- Admin email and password.

-page_with_curl: Some Guidelines
-1. Do not waste much time on the website idea.
-Just spend 20-30 minutes deciding, find a sample website, and start working on it.
-2. Do not waste much time finding the right image.
-You can always start with a simple idea.
-Make the website and then add different images.
-3. Don't look at the overall task list.
-Just take one task at a time and do it.
-Once it's done, pick the next task.
-If you get stuck on a particular job, move on to the next lesson.
-4. Stay calm, think before coding, and work sequentially.
-You will make it.
-5. Be strategic about the electricity issue.
-6. Use ChatGPT to generate JSON data.
-You can use chatGPT for other purposes as well.

-Earn your Reward:
-The greatest joys of life aren't gifted; they're earned.